lim44104/STAY-HOME/README.md

 11. Compatibility Testing
     1. Testing was done using Chrom DevTool's Mobile Simulation.
 The pages, graphics and cards are checked for it's responsiveness to ensure no codes are broken and no layout runs out of the screen.
 12. User Acceptance Testing
-    1. Interview my family members and friends to know about their user experience.
+    1. Interviewed my family members and friends to know about their user experience.

   Test    | Pass/Fail
 --------- | ---------